fluffywaffles/prettybad-util/readme.md

 the DOM.
 Frameworks that espouse "immutable" web UIs hide mutation - sometimes in a compiler backend (hi, Elm) and sometimes in a runtime (hi, React) - but the fact is, the DOM mutates, and browsers are optimized for this.
-If you replaced entire DOM nodes every time they updated, in fact, the browser would grind to a complete halt running even moderately interactive pages.
+If you replaced entire DOM trees every time a node changed, in fact, the browser would grind to a complete halt running even moderately interactive pages.
 The Garbage Collection!
 Oh, The Garbage Collection!